datanav/docs/tutorial-custom-data-source-microservice.rst

 .. admonition::  Remember:

   Testing how a microservice interacts with Sesam directly in Sesam can be troublesome as you have to create a Docker image and spin up the corresponding container in Sesam for each code change.
-Make sure you test the microservice thouroughly locally before creating the docker image.
+Make sure you test the microservice thoroughly locally before creating the docker image.

 Error handling